Ingeniculture: Why the Room Matters More Than the Model

 The Latin root ingenium means innate talent, intelligence, cleverness.
 It’s where “engine” and “ingenuity” both come from.
 It carries the double meaning of intelligence and mechanism — artificial intelligence in one Latin word, before the concept existed.

 But the word isn’t the interesting part.
-The experiment that proved it is.
+The evidence that proved it is.

 The Room, Not the Musician